Newsletter Subscribe

 Lemon juice, Olive oil, Aquafaba, Canned Chickpeas, Tahini, Garlic Cloves, Baking soda, Salt, Cumin.

-Many people make it at home.
-Toast one cup of sesame seeds in a pan until they have a nutty fragrance and a golden colour.
-Let them cool slightly, then add them to a food processor with a few drops of neutral oil.
+Many people make tahini at home.
+To do this, toast 1 cup of sesame seeds in a pan until they release a nutty aroma and turn golden in color.
+Allow them to cool slightly, then add the seeds to a food processor along with a few drops of neutral oil.
 Blend until smooth.
-When using store-bought tahini, make sure to stir it well before use.

 Add lemon juice and tahini to the food processor.
 Blend for one to three seconds until creamy.
-Then, add a pinch of salt, pepper, cumin, and garlic, blending for approximately 30 seconds—a short note on blender types or food processors.
+Then add a pinch of salt, pepper, cumin, and garlic, and blend for approximately 30 seconds—a short note on blender types or food processors.
 You don’t need anything fancy.
-And, when the chickpeas are pre-cooked, it blends super easily.
+And when the chickpeas are pre-cooked, they blend super easily.

 Hummus will last four to seven days in the fridge.
-Make sure to drizzle olive oil on top of the hummus.
+Make sure to drizzle olive oil over the hummus.
 Freezing hummus is also possible.
-Add the hummus to an airtight container or freezer-safe packet and freeze it.
+Add the hummus to an airtight container or freezer-safe bag and freeze.
 It will last two to three months.
 Freezing is an excellent way to extend the shelf life.